From Newton to String Theory: A History of Physics

 This course will equip students extremely well for future studies in physics and prepare them to one day make discoveries of their own.
 By the end of the course, students will have gained an insight into the lives of great physicists, how they made their discoveries, and deeply understand the physics concepts themselves.

 Students should have a good grasp of high school geometry.
-Though not required, at least one prior course in physics will be useful.
+At least one prior course in physics is required.
 More advanced mathematics will be introduced during the course, but always in a manner that focuses on physical explanations rather than complicated definitions.